attila-lendvai/maru/README.md

 The recursive implementation and compiler (in the .l files) is split into three parts for clarity, but it could all be in a single source file.

-### Build architecture
+### Build architecture, git repo layout

-The bootstrap stages are in separate git branches called `stage-n`;
+The bootstrap stages are in separate git branches with the following naming convention (without a `master` branch):

+`[language name].[bootstrap stage]`, e.g `maru.1`.

+Optionally, for stage zero in the bootstrap, it also includes the name of the parent language, from which this "bootstrap sprout" grows:

+`[language name].[bootstrap stage].[parent language]`, e.g. `maru.0.c99`, which holds
-i.e. `stage-0.c99` holds the bootstrap implementation written in C.
+the bootstrap implementation written in C.

-The bootstrap process is executed by stage `n` first requesting stage `(n-1)` to compile an `eval` executable.
+The bootstrap process in general is planned to be like this: stage `n` requests the/a parent stage (typically stage `(n-1)` of the same language) to compile an `eval` executable.
 Then it uses that executable to compile itself (and provide the foundations for stage `(n+1)`).

-During the build the bootstrap stages are `git checkout`'ed into `build/stage-n`, and they are built there.
+During the build the bootstrap stages are `git checkout`'ed under `build/` and they are built there.
 A new stage needs to be opened when you want to use a new feature of the language in the code implementing the language itself.

-Part of that process is to capture the contents of the `master` branch into a new stage branch.
+My plan is not only to grow, but also to *shrink* the languages (i.e. introduce "negative" bootstrap stages).
+This will be part of the collaboration with Daniel A. Nagy's [seedling](https://github.com/nagydani/seedling/) project.

 ### Build instructions

-From the `master` branch invoke `make bootstrap`.
+From the default branch (currently `maru.1`) invoke `make bootstrap`.

 ## Who